marvinsaga123/covey.town/DESIGN.md

 ### `RoomsService`

-The previous implementation of the `RoomsService` from the original repository was essentially kept intact, with some additions of new routes involved with operations dealing with rooms.
+The previous implementation of the `RoomsService` from the original repository was essentially kept intact, with some additions of new routes involved with newly added features dealing with rooms.

 ### `UserService`